voteliquid/liquid.us/README.md

-# liquid.us
+# democracy.space

-The future of democracy.
+Democracy for the 21st century.

 ### Install